Offirmo/blog/_drafts/2024/advanced--web/dark-mode/index.md

 - Safari: no setting

+view transition when changing theme (is it hard?)

 Dark mode has become increasingly popular after its introduction by Apple and Google on iOS and Android.
 Before its introduction, users would simply decrease the brightness on their phone to continue using it at night.